 Not only that, the ending itself was a bit of a disappointment for me.
 Don’t get me wrong, it wasn’t bad, and I can see a sequel possibly coming (which is great), I was just left with an ‘is that it?’ impression.

 Graphically this game is gorgeous – from the torches of the vampire hunters reflecting on the wet ground and the enemies faces to the many blood splatters left upon the floor as you devour your foes, it looks so good.
 The artistic design, the time-period correct environments and clothing, the real-life places within the game, and the sense of dread and terror really build the game’s character and soul.
 Every time a character got up close to the camera I would quickly press the share button on my controller in order to capture the image.
 I have placed a gallery above, click the arrows on each side to scroll through some of the images I took during my playthrough.
 The only graphical error I had was one vampire hunter coming at me in the T-pose and I fell through the earth when I was killed by a creature.
-So, two instances in 30+ hours isn’t bad.
+So, two instances in 30+ hours isn’t that bad.

 Sound-wise I love this game.
 Graphically the atmosphere is spot on but as soon as you add the music, it goes up to the next level.
 The soft, subtle music builds tension, character and suspense as you crawl around the dark streets of London at night – although it’s probably less dangerous in the game than it is in real life at the moment!
 The voice acting is perfect, it’s all easy to understand, clear, professional, and matches the characters looks and personalities.
 There was one voice that was a little strange, but I’ll let you find out who they are!
 Other than that, the sound effects, the ambient sounds, the screams – all top-notch… Except for one.
 Beep.
 Beep.
 BEEP!
 Seriously, the ‘I’m out of stamina, so I’m going to annoy you with this irritating Beep noise!’ was rather annoying.
 I got used to it, but please, let us turn it off/down!